amadeuio/user-auth/README.md

 # User Auth

-### Description 📚
+## Description 📚

-This repository contains a TypeScript class for user authentication that includes secure password hashing and verification using bcrypt.
+This repo features a User authentication class implemented in TypeScript.
+It provides user registration, authentication, and other user management features using the bcrypt library for secure password hashing and verificatiopn.

-### Features 📚
+## Features ✨

-- Register new users with hashed passwords.
-- Authenticate users securely.
-- Protects against common security vulnerabilities.
+- User Registration: Users can register by providing a unique username and a password.
+Passwords are securely hashed using bcrypt before storing them.

+- Authentication: Registered users can log in by providing their username and password.
+The app verifies the password against the stored hashed password to authenticate the user.

+- Username Existence Check: You can check if a username is already taken before attempting to register a new user.

+- User Management: You can retrieve user data by username and remove users by their username (for account deletion).

-### Methods 🔧
+## Methods 🔧

-#### Users Class
+### Users Class

 - Constructs user objects with username and password.

-#### Tree Class
+### Tree Class

 - `hashPassword()`: Hash a password using bcrypt.